-The application is now open and the deadline will be 11:59 pm on Friday, October 11, 2019.
+The application period for the summer research grant program will open on Monday, February 17th, 2020, and the deadline for applications will be 11:59 pm on Friday, March 13th, 2020 (THIS APPLICATION HAS CLOSED).
 The application process is being conducted in concert with the Office of Undergraduate Research (OUR).
 It is expected that applicants will be conducting research with IBACS faculty members, focusing on any research area associated with the IBACS mission.
 Faculty sponsors will need to supply a letter of recommendation.
-Applicants must fill out the online application, and also submit via the online application, a relatively short research plan (maximum of 6,000 characters, approximately 3 pages) and a budget that explains in detail how the funds will be spent.
+Once the applicant lists the faculty advisor of the project in the form, an email will be sent to the faculty member with directions for how to submit the letter.
+Applicants must fill out the online questionnaire (follow link below), and also submit on to the website a research plan (maximum of 8 pages, not including references; 12pt Times New Roman, 1” margins, double spaced) and a budget that explains in detail how the funds will be spent.